hctom/drubo/docs/configuration.md

 ## Environment configuration

-Environment-specific configuration values are loaded based on the configured environment identifier in the project configuration.
+Environment-specific configuration values are loaded based on the configured environment name in the project configuration.

 See [```config.default.yml```][config] for available configuration options.